-Source: SMAQMD 2009; CalEEMod Version 2016.3.2.; Data compiled by Ascent Environmental, Inc. 2020
+Source: SMAQMD 2009; CalEEMod Version 2016.3.2.; Data compiled by Ascent Environmental, Inc. 2021

-Construction of the Alder Creek Apartments project would result in a similar development area, and the same type of construction activity and construction-generated emissions, as previously evaluated in the FPASP EIR/EIS.
-As shown in Table 4-1, project construction at the Alder Creek Apartments site would not result in daily NOx emissions in excess of the SMAQMD 85 lb/day threshold.
-Regarding PM2.5 and PM10, unmitigated emissions would exceed SMAQMD's zero lb/day threshold.
-However, as described in more detail below, construction activities would include SMAQMD's enhanced dust control measures and additional mitigation measures to require higher tiered diesel engines.
-These measures, collectively, would represent best available technologies and reduce emissions below what is reported above in Table 4-1, which would also be below SMAQMD thresholds of 80 lb/day for PM10 and 82 lb/day for PM2.5.
+Construction of the Dignity Health Folsom Ranch Medical Center project would result in a similar development area, and the same type of construction activity and construction-generated emissions, as previously evaluated in the FPASP EIR/EIS.
+As shown in Table 4-1, project and off-site improvement construction could result in daily NO_x emissions in excess of the SMAQMD 85 lb/day threshold during Phase 1.
+Regarding PM{2.5} and PM10, unmitigated emissions would exceed SMAQMD's zero lb/day threshold.
+However, as described in more detail below, construction activities would include SMAQMD's enhanced dust control measures and additional mitigation measures to require higher tiered (i.e. Tier 4) diesel engines.
+These measures, collectively, would represent best available control technologies and would reduce emissions below what is reported above in Table 4-1.
+Implementation of Mitigation Measure 4.3-1, described below, would be required to reduce maximum daily NO_x and PM emissions below SMAQMD thresholds.
+With implementation of Mitigation Measure 4.3-1, maximum daily NO_x emissions during Phase 1 would be reduced to 31.9 lb/day, and daily PM emissions would be below SMAQMD thresholds of 80 lb/day for PM10 and 82 lb/day for PM{2.5}.
+Therefore, no new or substantially more severe air quality impacts would occur from construction mass-generated emissions as a result of the project.
+The conclusions of the FPASP EIR/EIS remain valid and no further analysis is required.